XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 5. Cross-Chain Bridge

-The fifth position in the search list is occupied by a [Medium blog](https://medium.com/autobahnnetwork/how-does-the-nft-bridge-work-641fd7efb025) featuring the [Cross-Chain Bridge](https://app.crosschainbridge.org/bridge/nfts).
+The fifth position in the search list is occupied by a Medium blog featuring the Cross-Chain Bridge].

 <center>